 If we did (insert activity here), or if we went to (insert exotic place here), and there aren’t pictures of it did it really happen?
 Especially as many of our memories are distorted, or distort-able, rather.
 Did we make a sound?

-We started taking different kinds of pictures.
-Quicker, goofier, less important pictures.
+Because of this, we started taking different kinds of pictures.
+Quicker, perhaps goofier, less edited and then less important pictures.
 Pictures as a moment as opposed to a memory.
 Something only relevant to those few seconds not meant to last any longer.
 And the excitement in that – waiting for the next one; unconcerned with the permanence of one pic, instead looking forward to the next.

 We still share – we still want people to see what we’re doing – but without permanence in mind.

-But even Snapchat ended up introducing a way for you to save your pictures, your entire story, and everything you’ve ever received (and thank you, screenshots).
+But even Snapchat, Instagram, etc. ended up introducing a way for you to save your pictures, your entire story, and everything you’ve ever received (and thank you, screenshots).
 We have trouble letting go, even of something that was intended to be temporary.

 (Will there, someday soon, be a reality-TV show about the worst selfie hoarders, and their insane photo collections?
 Would you watch?
 Will we pay professionals go through your Instagram with you, or your cloud, to get rid of the the pictures you don’t need, that are just taking up space in your life?)